 - Submit the paper to the appropriate dropbox on Blackboard as either an MS Word, Pages, or Rich Text Format file.
 When required, a works cited page should be included in the same file.
-This file is what will actually be graded, so make sure it matches the same final version that you submitted in hardcopy. - Post a copy to the discussion board in the "Final Draft" forum.
+This file is what will actually be graded, so make sure it matches the same final version that you submitted in hardcopy.
+You must allow SafeAssign to work on your paper.
+You may receive a zero on your paper if you do not enable that option. - Post a copy to the discussion board in the "Final Draft" forum.